Azure/ALZ-PowerShell-Module/docs/wiki/Home.md

 The accelerator supports both Azure DevOps and GitHub.
 We are only able to support the hosted versions of these services.

-If you are using self-hosted versions of these services or another VCS, you can still use the accelerator to produce the landing zone code by using the `-c "local"` flag option, but you will need to configure the VCS manually or with your own automation.
+If you are using self-hosted versions of these services or another VCS, you can still use the accelerator to produce the landing zone code by using the `alz_local` bootstrap module, but you will need to configure the VCS manually or with your own automation.

 ## Accelerator features